splineops/splineops/docs/user-guide/02_resize.rst

   coefficients (or samples) of :math:`f` to the coefficients :math:`c_T[k]` of :math:`g_T`.

+The next figure shows this operation in **1D**: a fine spline :math:`f` on :math:`V_1` and its coarse counterpart :math:`g_T` on the scaled grid :math:`\Gamma_T`, obtained by standard cubic interpolation.

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_01_resize_module_1d_003.png
    :align: center
    :width: 100%

+The following figure shows the same idea in **2D**: an image is resampled from the fine grid to a coarser grid using standard cubic interpolation, illustrating how :math:`V_1 \to V_T` looks in practice on real data.

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_02_resize_module_2d_002.png
    :align: center